 3. Lavender – Used universally, lavender may provide immune support for allergies, ulcers, insomnia, and burns.
 Specifically in dogs, it may also be used to calm car ride anxiety and car sickness.
 Some pet owners use it for its anti-itch benefits as well.

 4. Spearmint – This popular essential oil may help reduce weight, and is also good for diarrhea and nausea.
-Used on a short-term basis, it’s also reported to be helpful for gastrointestinal problems in cats.
+Used on a short-term basis, it’s also reported to be helpful for gastrointestinal problems in cats but talk to your vet before trying it with your kitty.

 5. Bergamot – This oil is known for being highly effective for treating bacterial ear infections, as well as ear infections caused by yeast, and it also has anti-fungal properties.
 One word of caution: when using Bergamot, limit your pet’s time in the sun, as it may cause photosensitization resulting in sun burn.

-When purchasing essential oils for use with your pets, here are a few things to keep in mind:
+When purchasing essential oils for your family, including your pets, there are a few simple rules to keep in mind:

 - Always purchase oils that come in amber, cobalt blue, or violet purple glass bottles;